-Second Thessalonians was written between A. D. 50-54, after Paul’s visit, during his second missionary journey.
+Between A. D. 50-54, after Paul’s visit, during his second missionary journey.
 Probably written from Corinth in Achaia a few months after the first epistle.

-To Whom Written:
+To Whom Written

-The purpose of the book of Second Thessalonians was to alert the leadership in Thessalonica about the false epistle written to the believers there by an impostor claiming to be Paul, saying that the day of the Lord had already come and that they had somehow missed it.
+The purpose of the book of Second Thessalonians was to alert the leadership in Thessalonica about the false epistle written to the believers thereby an impostor claiming to be Paul, saying that the day of the Lord had already come and that they had somehow missed it.
 Paul also addressed those among the Thessalonians who had refused to work and were taking advantage of the generosity of their brothers who were supporting them.
 Paul wrote to condemn these and to establish the principle that one who will not work shall not eat.

 Paul founded the church at Thessalonica in A.D.
 49 or 50 during his second missionary journey (Acts 17:1-9).
 The church consisted of a few Jewish converts and a larger number of former pagans (1 Thessalonians 1:9; Acts 17:4).
 Desiring not to handicap the young church, Paul worked at his own job as a tent maker – and at some sacrifice to himself, he adds (1 Thessalonians 2:7-12) – twice receiving aid from the ever faithful Philippians (Philippians 4:6).

 Paul’s stay in Thessalonica was cut short, however, when the Jews gathered some local troublemakers and an uproar broke out; Paul was escorted out of town, leaving Timothy to patch up the work (Acts 17:1-15).
 Separated so suddenly from the infant church, Paul describes his feelings as one who had been “orphaned” (Greek text, 1 Thessalonians 2:17).